lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/gui-wallet-setup.md

 Now run through the installation prompts and then click install.

-Once the installation has finalised open the Oxen Wallet by clicking your "Windows" key or the start menu and searching for `oxen electron wallet`.
+Once the installation has finalised open the Lozzax Wallet by clicking your "Windows" key or the start menu and searching for `lozzax electron wallet`.

 ## Step 1: Running the Wallet for the first time

-Once the installation has finalised open the Oxen Wallet by clicking your "Windows" key or the start menu and searching for `oxen electron wallet`.
+Once the installation has finalised open the Lozzax Wallet by clicking your "Windows" key or the start menu and searching for `lozzax electron wallet`.

 Once opened the wallet will need to be configured.